Tiramisioux/cinemate/README.md

 |-----------------------------------------|

-This function is an experiment to achieve in-camera speedramping, inspired by my old Nio 8mm camera which has a button for doubling the motor speed, achieving in-camera speed ramping.
+This function is an experiment to achieve in-camera speedramping, inspired by my old Nizo 8mm camera which has a button for doubling the motor speed, achieving in-camera speed ramping.

 From my tests I have noticed that changing fps works fine, but sometimes camera has to be reset a couple of times to work properly (toggling the PWM mode button).
 Changing shutter angle in PWM mode (or having shutter angle sync engaged) also doesn't seem to work properly.